DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 ![URLs de Notificação]({{ site.baseurl_root }}/images/checkout/superlink/superlink-urls-notificacao.png)

 * **Return URL**: after completing the payment, the shopper can be redirected to a web page defined by the store.
 No data is exchanged or sent to this URL and its configuration is optional;
-* **[Notification URL](https://developercielo.github.io/manual/linkdepagamentos5#notifica%C3%A7%C3%B5es-da-transa%C3%A7%C3%A3o){:target="_blank"}**: is the URL through which you will receive the notification with all the cart data when the transaction is completed;
+* **[Notification URL](https://developercielo.github.io/en/manual/linkdepagamentos5#transaction-completion-notification)**: is the URL through which you will receive the notification with all the cart data when the transaction is completed;
-* **[Status Change URL](https://developercielo.github.io/manual/linkdepagamentos5#notifica%C3%A7%C3%B5es-da-transa%C3%A7%C3%A3o){:target ="_blank"}**: is the URL through which you will receive notification when an order has its status changed.
+* **[Status Change URL](https://developercielo.github.io/en/manual/linkdepagamentos5#status-change-notification)**: is the URL through which you will receive notification when an order has its status changed.
 The status change notification does not contain cart data, only order identification data.

 ### 5. Configure Capture and Antifraude